Network Imaging / IVS

 Creation and Importation of an Image:

-To create an image we will need to capture it off a pre-configured device.
+To create an image, we will need to capture it from a pre-configured device.

-Note: You will need to have the Windows device you are capturing the image from in FileWave prior to the capture.
+Note: You will need to have the Windows device you are capturing the image from in FileWave before the capture.
 This can be done with either enrolling the Windows device in FileWave with the Client or using a Placeholder.

-NOTE: You will only be able to deploy your image to devices with a hard drive that is larger than or equal to the drive the image was captured on.
-So best practice would be to capture your image off the smallest hard drive possible so that you may deploy the image to any larger drive.
+NOTE: You will only be able to deploy your image to devices with a hard drive that is larger than or equal to the captured drive.
+So best practice would be to capture your image on the smallest hard drive possible so that you may deploy the image to any larger drive.
 A VM would be perfect for this task.

 -